 A detector of psoriasis and skin disorders

 There are already diagnostic systems that measure the tensile stiffness of the skin.
 However, they are generally large devices that must be operated by qualified technicians.
-Furthermore, they can only "read" the outermost layer of the skin.
+Also they can only "read" the outermost layer of the skin.

 On the contrary, if marketed, the new electromechanical sensor would be much cheaper.